-This basic licence enables the CTI basic functions via Ethernet interface (e.g. for using a PC dial help) for a specific number of users (see "General system capacity", page 61).
+This licence is included in the MiVoice Office SMBC Base kit - S bundle and enables the CTI basic functions via Ethernet interface (e.g. for using a PC dial help) for a specific number of users (see General system capacity).
 It cannot be combined with CTI third-party licences.